mongodb/docs/source/includes/indexes/wildcard-restrictions-compound.rst

+:ref:`Compound wildcard indexes <wildcard-index-compound>` have the following restrictions:

-- A :ref:`compound wildcard index <wildcard-index-compound>` can only have one wildcard term.
+- A compound wildcard index can only have one wildcard term.

-  This is an illegal index specification:
+  For example, you cannot specify the following index:

   .. code-block:: javascript
      :copyable: false

-     { userID: 1, “someThings.$**”: 1, “otherThings.$**”: 1 }
+     { userID: 1, "object1.$**": 1, "object2.$**": 1 }

-- The non-wildcard terms in a ``compound wildcard index`` must be single key terms. :ref:`Multi-key <index-type-multikey>` index terms are not permitted.
+- The non-wildcard terms in a ``compound wildcard index`` must be single key terms. :ref:`Multikey <index-type-multikey>` index terms are not permitted.

 - The ``wildcardProjection`` option is only valid when the wildcard